pfilo8/code-generation-agents-with-knowledge-bases/README.md

 3. What improvements can be achieved through few-shot approaches?
 4. How does the number of examples in few-shot learning influence results?
 5. Can the additional reflection regarding the task improve the results?
+6. Can the few-shot examples and additional reflection significantly improves the results of Gemma 12B?

 ## 🧪 Methodology